-For example, if you live in a place where it’s usually cold outside, then you might have to heat the water at about 18 degrees higher than the room temperature.
-To do so, you would need a heater that is capable of heating the water to your desired temperature, and that usually requires higher wattage.
+For example, if you live in a place where it’s usually cold outside, you might have to heat the water at about 18 degrees higher than the room temperature.
+To do so, you would need a heater capable of heating the water to your desired temperature, which usually requires higher wattage.

 Nevertheless, several aquarium heaters provide us with a wide heating range.
-Some of them are capable of heating the water from temperatures of 68 to 104 degrees Fahrenheit, and that’s already quite impressive.
+Some of them are capable of heating the water from 68 to 104 degrees Fahrenheit, and that’s already quite impressive.

-Additionally, you should also consider the dimensions of the heater, especially if you plan on using the submersible ones.
-This type of heater has to be fully-submerged underwater to function properly, so you have to make sure that the heater you buy will fit perfectly inside your tank.
+Additionally, you should also consider the heater’s dimensions, especially if you plan on using the submersible ones.
+This type of heater must be fully-submerged underwater to function properly, so you have to make sure that the heater you buy will fit perfectly inside your tank.

 Thus, when you’re looking for the best aquarium heaters, take a look at wattage and dimensions vis-a-vis the size of your tank and the temperature of your environment.
 These factors will greatly help you in determining the perfect-sized heater for your aquarium.

 The heater’s built-in safety features should also be your top priority.
 Since the heater is powered by electricity, we understand that some breeders are wary of using this for their fish tanks.
-Fortunately, a lot of manufactures are aware of this concern, so they have decided to include safety features in their aquarium heaters.
+Fortunately, many manufacturers are aware of this concern, so they have decided to include safety features in their aquarium heaters.

 One of the most common safety features is the automatic shut-off function.
 This means that the heater automatically turns off once the water temperature reaches the set temperature.